Menu

 Leverage Social Media During the Event

-In today’s literary world, networking also happens online.
-Use the event hashtag on platforms like Instagram, LinkedIn, or X (formerly Twitter)—post highlights, photos, or reflections from sessions you attend.
+In today’s world, networking is almost synonymous with online engagement/interaction.
+Therefore, use the event hashtag on platforms like Instagram, LinkedIn, or X (formerly Twitter)—post highlights, photos, or reflections from sessions you attend.

-Engaging online helps you connect with attendees you may not meet in person.
-It also positions you as an active and enthusiastic participant.
-These digital connections often grow into valuable partnerships after the event.
+Engaging online helps you connect with attendees you may not meet in person while also positioning you as an active and enthusiastic participant.

 Follow Up After the Event

-The actual work of networking happens after the event.
-Send a message to those you met within a week.
+When all of the above is done, send a message to those you met within a week.
 A thank-you note or a mention of your discussion keeps the connection alive.

 If you offered to send a resource, link, or introduction, do it without delay.
 Consistency breeds trust, and trust is the basis of long-term professional relations.